vishwapramuditha/Motogp-Discordbot/README.md

 ## ✨ Features
 - `/nextrace` → Shows the next MotoGP session with emojis & local time
+- `/standings` → Shows the rider and constructor champiaships standings
 - `/support` → Links to support the developer (BuyMeACoffee & Website)
 - Automatically converts race times to the user’s local timezone
-- Easy-to-update `races.json` file with all 2025 MotoGP schedules
+- Easy-to-update `races.json` file with all 2025 MotoGP schedules/rider data

----

-## ⚡ Commands
-- `/nextrace` 🏁 → Get the next session (Practice, Qualifying, Race, etc.)
-- `/support` ☕ → Support the developer

 ---